DavidZhongtai/fade-net/README.md

    - Look into how README.md are formatted for code papers
    - read paperswithcode.com
    - 1/13/21 started working on related works, researched python lbs
+   - 1/14/21 finsiiehd data cleaning class now working on training and tokenator